Learning Cosmology from Nearest Neighbour Statistics: Nearest neighbour maps from simulation data

 \subsection{Generation of NN maps}

-For creating the maps, we start with the 3D positions of the $10^5$ most massive halos from each simulation.
+For creating the maps, we start with the 3D positions of the $10^5$ most massive halos from each simulation:

-\begin{enumerate} \item We first divide the 3D data into 100 2D slices along the z-axis with an inter-plane distance of 10 Mpc. \item For each of these slices, we generate $10^4$ query points in a $100 \times 100$ regular grid and calculate distances of 1st, 2nd, 3rd, and 4th NN from those query points. \item Once obtained, these distances are used to create 2D maps of kNN distances for the query points.
-Fig. \ref{fig:NN_map} shows an example of the 1st and 4th NN distance maps, with the positions of halos in that slice overlaid as white points.
-Please note that the maps shown in Fig. \ref{fig:NN_map} are produced with $256^3$ random query points in a $256 \times 256$ grid and are made only for the purpose of visualization. \item Finally, for each simulation, we randomly select 10 maps corresponding to each NN distance to be used in the subsequent analysis.
-As we are taking 10 random slices from each simulation, we have a total of $20,000$ maps. \end{enumerate}
+\begin{enumerate} \item We first divide the 3D data into 100 2D slices along the z-axis with an inter-plane distance of 10 Mpc. \item For each of these slices, we generate $10^4$ query points in a $100 \times 100$ regular grid\footnote{We have also checked our result with a $256 \times 256$ grid with $256^2$ query points, but did not find any significant improvement for the Map-only scenario.
+We then used the $100 \times 100$ grid with $10^4$ query points for NN maps throughout the analysis.} and calculate distances of first, second, third, and fourth NNs from those query points.\footnote{As shown in \cite{Banerjee_2021b}, most of the information is contained in 1NN, 2NN, 3NN, and 4NN CDF statistics.
+Keeping this in mind, we started with these four NNs, but then also included 8th, 16th, and even 64th NN in the analysis.
+We did not find any significant change in the results, and therefore reported the constraints obtained using 1NN, 2NN, 3NN, and 4NN statistics.} \item Once obtained, these distances are used to create 2D maps of kNN distances for the query points.
+Figure \ref{fig:NN_map} shows an example of the first and fourth NN distance maps, with the positions of halos in that slice overlaid as white points.
+We note that the maps shown in Fig. \ref{fig:NN_map} are produced with $256^2$ random query points in a $256 \times 256$ grid and are made only for the purpose of visualisation. \item Finally, for each simulation, we randomly select ten maps corresponding to each NN distance to be used in the subsequent analysis.
+As we are taking ten random slices from each simulation, we have a total of $20,000$ maps. \end{enumerate}